Today, I turn 28.

 Pour evenly into muffin tins on top of crust and gently top on counter to remove air bubbles.

-Prepare ganache by bringing 3 Tbsp coconut milk to a simmer in the microwave (30 seconds) or on the stove top in a small saucepan.
+Prepare ganache by bringing smaller measurement of coconut milk (3 Tbsp as original recipe is written // adjust if altering batch size) to a simmer in the microwave (30 seconds) or on the stove top in a small saucepan.
 Place the chocolate chips in a small mixing bowl and pour the coconut milk on top.
 DON’T touch for 3 minutes so it has a chance to warm the chips.
 Then stir gently until smooth.
 Microwave or set over a double boiler briefly if the chips didn’t fully melt.

 Spoon 1/2 Tbsp amounts of ganache over the cheesecakes and swirl with a toothpick or knife.